aiplanethub/5-week_Data_Science_Bootcamp/week-3/165-Day 1: Building your first ML model.md

-Let’s do it!
+Let's do it!

 ### Model Evaluation

 * **Evaluate on test dataset to check the performance!**
-* Well, we build a model on historical data and expose them to new data that we would see in future.
+* Well, we build a model on historical data and expose them to new data that we would see in the future.
 Technically they will be exposed to unseen data

 ### Overﬁtting - Underﬁtting